 Operant conditioning, sometimes also known as Skinnerian conditioning or radical behaviorism is a behaviorist learning approach similar to classical conditioning, mostly influenced by early theoretical and experimental works of American psychologist Burrhus Frederic Skinner from the 1950s.
-Main difference between those two theories is that classical conditioning does only modify reflex reactions and operant conditioning shapes new behavior.
+Main difference between those two theories is that classical conditioning modifies only reflex reactions and operant conditioning shapes new behavior.